MicrosoftDocs/memdocs/memdocs/autopilot/existing-devices.md

 Devices provisioned with Autopilot only receive the guided OOBE Autopilot experience on first boot.

 After you update Windows on an existing device, make sure to register the device so it has the Autopilot experience when the PC resets.
-You can enable automatic registration for an assigned group using the **Convert all targeted devices to Autopilot** setting.
+You can enable automatic registration for a device by using the **Convert all targeted devices to Autopilot** setting in the Autopilot profile that is assigned to a group that the device is a member of.
 For more information, see [Create an Autopilot deployment profile](profiles.md#create-an-autopilot-deployment-profile).

 Also see [Adding devices to Windows Autopilot](add-devices.md).